2104394/CS220-AU-portfolio/di-reflection.md

 - [White et al.'s Visitor and Resident (V&R) concept](http://daveowhite.com/vandr/) which
   - says this and that as well as that
   - and out of these, I found this and that interesting, and therefore researched them further and found this and that, etc.

-Note: The module outline has a page on [digital identities](https://github.com/krisztian-hofstadter-tedor/CS220-AU-navigating-the-digital-world/blob/main/digital-identities.md) - revise if needed.
-If you can, add more references i.e. not just the one to White et al.

 <br>